vlees46/weekend-sql-to-do-list/README.md

  - [x] use Postico to make a database
  - [x] use Postico to create "todos" table
  - [x] implement minimum code for working Express server in server.js
- - [x]    * wire up database connection in pool.js file
+ - [x] wire up database connection in pool.js file

----

 # FEATURES

 - [x] create a task
 - [x] store new task in database
 - [x] re-render DOM
 - [x] delete a task
 - [x] delete task in database
 - [x] re-render DOM

-- [ ] complete a task Front - End
+- [x] complete a task Front - End
-    - [ ] background of the task container could change from gray to green
+    - [x] background of the task container could change from gray to green
-    - [ ] The complete option should be  'checked off'
+    - [x] The complete option should be  'checked off'
-- [ ] complete a task Back -End
+- [x] complete a task Back -End
-    - [ ] Whether or not a Task is complete should also be stored in the database
+    - [x] Whether or not a Task is complete should also be stored in the database

-    * update task in db
-    * should be "checked off"
-    * CSS to differentiate
-    * re-render DOM

-    For example, the background of the task container could change from gray to green.
-The complete option should be  'checked off'.
-Each of these are accomplished in CSS, but will need to hook into logic to know whether or not the task is complete.

-  * CSS! make it purdy